HighLevel CRM Setup Guide for Real Estate Wholesalers (2026)

 One of the most common and damaging configuration failures in GHL: seller SMS replies sitting in an unmonitored shared inbox for hours while the lead grows cold.

 Configure inbox routing so that SMS replies go directly to the assigned VA's conversation view.
-In GHL, you can do this through the Conversations section by enabling "Assign to Contact Owner" — meaning any reply from a contact assigned to VA_01 appears in VA_01's inbox queue, not the general shared inbox.
+In GHL, you can do this through the Conversations section by enabling "Assign to Contact Owner," meaning any reply from a contact assigned to VA_01 appears in VA_01's inbox queue, not the general shared inbox.

-Additionally, set up a notification rule: any unread SMS reply older than 30 minutes sends an alert to the assigned VA (via mobile push or email).
+Set up a notification rule: any unread SMS reply older than 30 minutes sends an alert to the assigned VA (via mobile push or email).
 Sellers who text back and don't hear a response within an hour have a dramatically lower conversion rate than those who get a response within 5 minutes.

 9. Reporting Dashboards That Actually Matter